Stardew Valley (soundtrack)

 Stardew Valley: Original Soundtrack is the soundtrack of video game music from Stardew Valley.
-Music composed by Eric Barone released by Fangamer.
+The music was composed by Eric Barone and released by Fangamer.
 The soundtrack was released on September 19, 2016, and was later released on iTunes.

 Development and recording

 Eric Barone, who composed the soundtrack with Reason Studios and has no formal musical training, said that everything was intuitive and depended on how the seasons felt and how that translated into the sound.
 Barone, who uses his own method for developing the game, said he first creates the music, then animates the scenes and scenarios and transfers them to the game.
-Barone calls this "music-guided game development."
+Barone calls this "music-guided game development".
 Eric Barone stated that he created the sound effects with synthesizers and that he created some of the sounds from natural sounds.

 Stardew Valley, which has ambient music as a genre, also has country music.